carqualifier/docker-phalcon-website/README.md

 # docker-phalcon-website
-Docker image for phalcon carqualifier website
+Docker image for phalcon framework with php and nginx